-The question is… what will the payments industry market look like in 2021 given the dynamic changes related to 3DS?
+What will the payments industry market look like in 2021, given the dynamic changes related to 3DS?

-As stated in Forbes: “In 2021 we will see a growth of interconnectivity, with accounts listed and payments conducted from within our favorite apps.
-But we will have to wait for PSD3 for universal bank account access to be everyday for the majority of banked people.
+As stated in Forbes: “In 2021, we will see a growth of interconnectivity, with accounts listed and payments conducted from within our favourite apps.
+But we will have to wait for PSD3 for universal bank account access to be every day for most banked people.

-As reported by ThePaypers, there is a huge risk of market failure since the beginning of 2021. “(…) the transactions authenticated with the new authentication protocol are currently very low.
-Furthermore, the level of complexity is getting higher with local regulators following different approaches with some proposing or considering soft decline programs and some others fully relying on the EBA timelines.”
+As reported by ThePaypers, there has been a considerable risk of market failure since the beginning of 2021. “(…) the transactions authenticated with the new authentication protocol are currently very low.
+Furthermore, the level of complexity is getting higher with local regulators following different approaches with some proposing or considering soft decline programs and others relying on the EBA timelines.”

-Over the last months there’ve been several tech errors regarding 3DS2 but the situation is slightly improving.
+Over the last months, there’ve been several tech errors regarding 3DS 2.0, but the situation is slightly improving.

 MIT – Merchant Initiated Transactions.
-For example: collection of subscription payments for gym membership.
+For example, collection of subscription payments for a gym membership.

-DS TRANS ID – Directory server transaction ID – a server dedicated to storing and managing data (ID profiles).
-The data can be used for an authentication and authorization process in order to allow the access to, for example, online services.
+DS TRANS ID – The Directory server transaction ID is dedicated to storing and managing data (ID profiles) used for authentication and authorisation.

 Learn more in our simple PSD2 guide.

-The last months have shown that errors are mostly related to incorrect flagging on the authorization level (for example, Incorrect SCA exemption) while others are related to the authentication process (merchants sending inaccurate 3DS2 fields, issuers having issues while authenticating customers in mobile app etc).
-In addition, merchants have absolutely zero control over the issuers’ authentication method.
+The last months have shown that errors are mostly related to incorrect flagging on the authorization level (for example, Incorrect SCA exemption).
+In contrast, other errors are related to the authentication process (merchants sending inaccurate 3DS2 fields, issuers having issues while authenticating customers in mobile apps etc.).
+In addition, merchants have zero control over the issuers’ authentication method.

-Going forward, according to Raluca Constantinescu, the Secretary General of Ecommerce Europe, entry on The Paypers, the level of transaction failure rates across the EU increases and it’s highly likely that the new cliff-edges will show up in the nearest future.
-For sure, with the broader implementation of 3DS 2.0 the market will be hit by other growing issues: enrollment, availability challenges, the SCA exemptions usability and more.
+As we advance, according to Raluca Constantinescu, the Secretary-General of Ecommerce Europe, an entry on The Paypers, the level of transaction failure rates across the EU increases, and the new cliff-edges will likely show up in the nearest future.
+Furthermore, with the broader implementation of 3DS 2.0, the market will be hit by other growing issues: enrollment, availability challenges, the SCA exemption and usability.

-With possible new cliff-edges coming with gradual enforcement if certain issues are not addressed.
-While the penetration and use of 3D Secure continues to grow, network issues, challenges with enrollment, challenges with availability and usability of exemptions, and other identified issues continue to impact the market.
+While the penetration and use of 3D Secure continue to grow, network issues, enrollment challenges, availability and usability of exemptions, continue to impact the market.

 “The focus of the next months should be on gathering data on performances, costs of implementation of SCA, and the impact of SCA implementation on fraud, rather than focusing solely on compliance data.“The Secretary General of Ecommerce Europe